apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
+<p>Deprecated: Use <code>componentConfigDescriptions[*].reRenderResourceTypes</code> instead.
-<p>Specifies whether the configuration needs to be re-rendered after v-scale or h-scale operations to reflect changes.</p>
+Specifies whether the configuration needs to be re-rendered after v-scale or h-scale operations to reflect changes.</p>
 <p>In some scenarios, the configuration may need to be updated to reflect the changes in resource allocation
 or cluster topology.
 Examples:</p>
 <ul>